zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-home-lists.md

 This page is contained in the files **Views\Home\Index.cshtml** and **Scripts\App\home-index.js**

-## Displaying items in a ListView with MVVM, templates, and binding to a remote data source.
+## Displaying items in a ListView (with MVVM, templates, and binding to a remote data source)

 ![kendo-music-store-web-main-lists-screenshot](images\kendo-music-store-web-main-lists-screenshot.png)